Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Operators

 Our approach relies on three distinct phases: \begin{enumerate} \item \textbf{Extract} key information from a subset of the text rows into intermediate states \item Recursively \textbf{combine} intermediate states, discarding extraneous information while synthesizing similar data \item \textbf{Summarize} the combined state in a style and tone appropriate for the user's context \end{enumerate}

-As can be seen in the pseudo-code of Algorithm~\ref{alg:text_summarize}, the aggregate function iterates over rows, accumulating text rows in a row buffer $R$.
+The pseudo-code in Algorithm~\ref{alg:text_summarize} shows how the aggregate function iterates over rows, accumulating text rows in a row buffer $R$.
 Once the row buffer has exceed the $\textsc{BATCH\_SIZE}$ token limit, $\texttt{LLM.Extract}(R)$ generates intermediate states containing the most important information for summarization, which are all inserted into an intermediate state buffer $S$.

 Once the state buffer has exceeded $\textsc{BATCH\_SIZE}$, $\texttt{LLM.Combine}(S)$ synthesizes as many intermediate states as possible (based on the context window limit) into combined intermediate states.
 This process repeats until $S$ is sufficiently small.